ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C02_Foundations.md

 - The examples do not have `__main__`s; everything is at the top level.
 - If a top-level-statement (TLS) produces output, that output will appear on the following line(s), commented with `##`.
 - Lines to be called out in text are marked with comments
-- Black for consistent formatting
+- Black or Ruff for consistent formatting
 - Listings 47 Characters wide: readable on a phone